Free dump truck / adt 500-hour service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full dump truck 500-hour service procedure (PDF-ready).
+See the first part of the dump truck / adt 500-hour service procedure below.
+Download the full version above.

 A 500-hour service is the second tier of scheduled preventive maintenance for an articulated dump truck (ADT) or rigid dump truck.
 It is performed every 500 engine hours and is classified as an intermediate service.
 The procedure carries forward all 250-hour tasks and adds deeper inspection and replacement items: fuel filters, air filter, hydraulic return filter, transmission oil and filter change, full brake inspection with measurements, suspension and steering component inspection, dump body cylinder and pivot pin inspection, wheel nut torque, chassis crack inspection, hydraulic oil sampling and A/C service.
 It is performed by a qualified mechanic or fitter and typically takes 4 to 6 hours.